Why Urban Agriculture

 Darebin Information Volunteer Resource Service (DIVRS) is a non-profit organisation that offers a variety of resources which aim to protect and support vulnerable members of the Darebin Community in Melbourne, Australia.
 DIVRS have access to the wicking beds that you see on the Alphington Farmers Market site.
 Volunteers cultivate, plant and harvest produce from these beds which contribute to their Urban Food program, delivering fresh food to people who are experiencing food insecurity within Darebin.

 Volunteer base: Our Urban Farm volunteers help with all aspects of food production on site, from building beds, planting, watering, maintaining and harvesting produce.
-We have working bees every Friday that are open to the public.
+We have working bees every week that are open to the public, so get in touch here.